FAQs for moderation

 The evidence upload checklist, which is provided within the live assessment materials, states that audio-video recordings are required for all students for all tasks.

-Professional judgement should be used to determine the student’s most appropriate band.
-Final marks should be checked through the provider’s internal standardisation process prior to entering marks in the portal.
-They will then be checked through the moderation processes.
+You should use your professional judgement to determine the student’s most appropriate band.
+Final marks should be checked through your internal standardisation process before entering marks in the portal.
+The marks will then be checked through the moderation processes.
 Marks can be adjusted through either process if required.

-All the sample assessments and past papers that are available can be found on our website.
-At the start of each session, a standardisation pack will be released for centres to use internally to standardise assessment practice.
+All available sample assessments and past papers can be found on our website.
+At the start of each session, we will release a standardisation pack for you to use internally to standardise assessment practice.
 This pack will contain examples of marked work from the previous summer.

 The provider guides released with the live assessment materials for each OS will give guidance on the types of evidence that need to be captured for each task.